 How to apply

 Proposals will initially be assessed, and teams interviewed on Tuesday Week 7 MT at which point you may be asked to resubmit in January, or make changes ahead of the May meeting (Trinity Term Week 2).
-Final approval will only be given after the May meeting.
+Final approval on the official endorsement will only be given after the May meeting.
 At least one representative of the team must attend an interview.
+The Council will also consider the possibility of allocating funds to the approved expeditions in the May meeting.